ralfzak/samp-discord-bot/README.md

 # SA:MP Discord Bot
 This is a .NET Core discord bot built using [Discord.Net framework](https://github.com/discord-net/Discord.Net).
-This bot is also known as Woozi which is part of [SA:MP's discord server](https://forum.sa-mp.com/showthread.php?t=665803).
+This bot is also known as Woozie which is part of [SA:MP's discord server](https://forum.sa-mp.com/showthread.php?t=665803).

 ![Wu Zi Mu](WuZiMu.jpg)